No. 6 Florida runs past Tennessee 31-19

 Trask has 38 TD passes this season, moving him into sixth place in SEC history for a single season, ahead of Texas A&M’s Johnny Manziel and Tim Couch of Kentucky.
 He has the most TD passes through a team’s first nine games.

 Five plays into the second half, the outcome was all but decided.
 Florida stretched a 10-point halftime advantage to 24-7 with a 75-yard drive capped by an 8-yard pass from Trask to Trevon Grimes.
-The big play in the sequence was a 48-yard connection between Trask and Kyle Pitts.
+The big play in the sequence was a 48-yard connection between Trask and Pitts, a 6-foot-6, 246-pound tight end.

+“(Pitts is) really hard to guard,” Pruitt said.
+“When he’s at wide receiver, he’s tough to guard.
+They’ve got a really good scheme.”

 Early in the fourth quarter, Florida upped the lead to 31-7 when Trask found Jacob Copeland for a 12-yard TD.